 What is this all about?

-My goal is to take an ad, artwork, or account from the 18th century and use a merchant, or several sellers of wares to make the look come to life.
+My goal is to take an ad, artwork, or account from the 18th century and use an 18th century merchant, or several merchants to make the look come to life.
 Making it happen is the focus of this section of articles.
 I will try to post them periodically.
-This post highlights products found at Burnley and Trowbridge aka B&T. I am also releasing one focused on Wm Booth Draper today.
+This post highlights products found at Wm Booth Draper.
+I am also releasing one focused on Burnley and Trowbridge today.